syedjawadakhtar/VirAI/README.md

 5. Open a Pull Request

 ### 📜 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under a Custom Non-Commercial Use License.
+You may use, copy, and run this software for personal or educational use only.
+**Commercial use and modification for commercial purposes are not allowed for now.**

 ### 🙏 Acknowledgements